tidalmigrations/tidalmigrations.github.io/pages/api/importing_servers.md

 You will need:

-1. Your subdomain -> Refer to [Get Subdomain](https://app.tidalmg.com/?login) & type in your email in the prompt bar.
+1. Your subdomain -> Refer to [Get Subdomain](https://get.tidalmg.com/workspaces) & type in your email in the prompt bar.
+Afterwards, You will receive an email with all of your workspaces.
 2. Your authentication access token -> Refer to [Authentication Guide](index.html)
 3. Your Server Data -> *A JSON object of your servers.
 The object should be a list with each element in the list being a server object.*